darth10/gitstick/README.md

 [sbt](http://github.com/harrah/xsbt/wiki) is required.
 It's recommended that you use Eclipse or Emacs (with Ensime).

-You can start a development server by using the `container:start` sbt command.
+* You can start the development server by using the `container:start` sbt command.
-Use the `test` command to run all tests.
+* Use the `test` command to run all tests.

-The project can be packaged into a war using `package-war`, or a jar using `assembly`.
+* The project can be packaged into a war using `package-war`, or a jar using `assembly`.

-Use the `eclipse` or `ensime generate` sbt commands to generate project files for Eclipse and Emacs respectively.
+* Use the `eclipse` or `ensime generate` sbt commands to generate project files for Eclipse and Emacs respectively.
+* Use the `eclipse-formatter-javascript.xml` formatter for JavaScript files, and the `eclipse-formatter-scala.properties` formatter for Scala files.
+Note that the Scala formatter is the default that Scala IDE provides by default.

 ## Credits